geneontology/geneontology.github.io/docs/_docs/go-citation-policy.md

 ---
-title: GO Citation Policy
+title: GO Citation Policy and License
 permalink: /docs/go-citation-policy/
 ---

-# GO Citation Policy
+# GO Citation Policy, Use and License
 ## Cite GO

 We ask that whenever using the GO and/or annotations in a publication, please cite the two papers below (the original paper describing GO, and our most recent update paper):